Myalgic Encephalomyelitis/Chronic Fatigue Syndrome

 - Approximately 1 in 8 people with ME/CFS also have Fibromyalgia (chronic widespread nerve pain)

-It’s reported 5% of people fully recover.
-That being said, not a single person I know, including myself, who fully recovered ever was given a survey to complete saying that we recovered.
+Furthermore, not a single person I know, including myself, who fully recovered ever was given a survey by a public organization to complete saying that we recovered.
 Also, I know a good number of people who fully recovered who went on to live their lives who don’t share their stories and try to never look back (it’s often for career reasons and wanting to avoid the stigma, though more often, they tell me it’s too traumatic for them to go back there).

 Sometimes a person can be very sick for many years, but then quickly recover after resolving healing blockers (we will share these stories).
 Some people recover slowly with multiple ups and downs along the way (we’ll share these stories, too).
 No recovery journey is linear.